Showing posts with label titles. Show all posts

 Custom TV Overlay for Windows Movie Maker

-Note: This title has been designed to work with either the XP version or the Vista version of Movie Maker.
+Note: This title has been designed to work with either WMM 2.1 (XP) or WMM 6.0 version.
 It also works whether your project has a 4:3 or 16:9 aspect ratio.

 To use the new title